 Our mission is to provide fun, uplifting experiences through music to ourselves, our fellow chorus members, our families, and our community.
 We will achieve this harmony by consistently striving for musical excellence, promoting fraternity, encouraging individual participation and commitment, fostering learning and growth, and inviting involvement in ways that are affordable, accessible, and considerate of the values of our members and community.

-Adam has written and/or arranged over five hundred pieces of music, including over a hundred barbershop arrangements for quartets and choruses.
+Adam has written and/or arranged over eight hundred pieces of music, including over a hundred barbershop arrangements for quartets and choruses.
 His classical music is sung by many High Schools and colleges in North America.
 He has collaborated with composers and arrangers including Dr. Kirby Shaw and Deke Sharon.
-He is published by MusicSpoke, Music House Publications, and his own private studio.
+He is published by MusicSpoke, Music House Publications, SheetMusicPlus, and his own private studio.

 Dean Davidson: President Dean holds a BS of Electrical Engineering from the University of Utah and is currently the Director of Engineering for ABC4 TV.
 He also serves on the board of engineers for DTV Utah and has filled broadcast TV chief engineer positions in Illinois, Tennessee, Massachusetts, and Texas.
 While in rural Illinois, he got together with three friends and sang in a production of the Music Man, which got him hooked on barbershop.
 He was looking to form a group to sing when he found North Front Sound in 2016.
 He joined the Barbershop Harmony Society in 2018 with the original charter of the Golden Spike Chapter.
-He currently sings Bass in the Four Tunesmen quartet and competed in the 2018 RMD quartet contest.
+He currently sings Bass in the Four Tunesmen quartet and competed in the 2018 and 2019 RMD quartet contests.
 He and his wife, Annette, (who also loves barbershop) have seven children and live in Kaysville, Utah.

 Scott Anderson: Co-Founder, Music VP Scott has an Associates Degree with an emphasis is composition from the College of Eastern Utah and a BA from Utah State University.
 He serves as the VP of Chapter Support and Leadership Training for the Rocky Mountain District of the Barbershop Harmony Society.
 He produces custom vocal learning tracks for quartets and choruses as the proprietor of OnQTracks.com.